cmroanirgo/epub-reader/README.txt

 == Installation ==

 This section describes how to install the plugin and get it working.

-e.g.

-1. Download the latest release from [github](cmroanirgo/epub-reader/releases/latest)
+Choose one method.

+## Use Github Updater

+If you have already installed [Github Updater](https://github.com/afragen/github-updater), then use that.

+1. Open Github Updater settings and click the 'Install Plugin' tab.
-1. Upload `epub-reader-vXXXX.zip` to the `/wp-content/plugins/` directory and unzip it.
+1. Enter `cmroanirgo/epub-reader` as the Plugin URI and then Install.

-1. Activate the plugin through the 'Plugins' menu in WordPress
+If you do not have [Github Updater](https://github.com/afragen/github-updater), then you may wish to do so.
+It is the recommended way to install and keep up-to-date.

 ### Upload